douglasgreen/outlines/languages/esperanto/vocabulary.eo.md

 * eluzi - to wear out; to use up
 * elveni - to come out
 * elverŝiĝi - to spill out
+* elverŝiĝo - overflow
 * elvoki - to elicit
-* elĉerpi - to deplete; to exhaust
+* elĉerpi - to deplete; to exhaust; to pluck
+* elĉerpo - shutout
-* elĵeti - to cast out; to eject
+* elĵeti - to cast out; to eject; to oust
+* elĵetludo - playoff
+* elŝaltiĝo - outage
+* elŝanĝi - to redeem
 * elŝiri - to tear out
 * elŝutado - downloading
 * elŝuti - to download